RikuKat/game-dev-foundry/README.md

 **Game Dev Foundry is a community-driven initiative**, and while Renee laid the foundation, she hopes many more voices will contribute their insights and experiences.
 The industry is always evolving, and by working together, developers can build a stronger, more informed, and more resilient game development ecosystem.

+Learn more about Renee and view her other public resources at: [reneegittins.com](https://www.reneegittins.com)